Sensedia/api-platform-hybrid/README_en.md

 ## Monitoring, health check and load balancing

-The client is responsible for monitoring, health check and load balancing their hybrid environment and can use their preferred tools.
+The client is responsible for health checks, load balancing and monitoring their hybrid environment and can use their preferred tools for that.

 Additionally, we provide a Prometheus exporter - Prometheus exhibits thorough metrics information.